10.2.2. Using Inheritance

 Review

-The following section builds heavily on previously introduced concepts and terms.
+The following section builds on previously introduced concepts and terms.
 Please review the following as needed:

 A UML class diagram with Shape as the superclass, and Circle and Rectangle as subclasses.
 Shape has three private integer attributes: color, x, and y, and one public member function named set_color.
 Circle has a private integer variable named radius, and Rectangle has two private member variables named width and height.